zegheim/Pop-modified/README.md

 # Troubleshooting

 * If you brick your installation, your best bet is to probably [boot from a live USB](https://support.system76.com/articles/live-disk/#for-ubuntu\/pop\!_os), and mount your original installation by following the steps [here](https://support.system76.com/articles/pop-recovery/).
-Once you do so, try and undo the last step that caused your installation to be bricked.
+Once you do so, try and undo the breaking change you introduced.

 # Links that I found useful while writing this script